 Geographical and Cultural Context

 Archive holds documents from the Transcarpatian area from the end of XIV century until the present dates.
-Documents from the period 1945 are located in the second branch of the archive, in Berehovo, documents from the Post Second World War period are located in Uzhhorod.
+Documents from the period before 1945 are located in the second branch of the archive, in Berehovo, documents from the post World War II period are located in Uzhhorod.

 Mandates/Sources of Authority

 Archive is operating on the basis of the Law of Ukrainian Republic "On National Archival Fond and Archival Instititions" from 1994, Nr.
 15, p.
 86; and ammendments from: 1996, N 3, p.
 11; 1997, Nr 8., p.
 62

 As well as other goverenment and local laws and regulations.
 All of them are available online at: